squidfunk/mkdocs-material/docs/reference/content-tabs.md

 Sometimes, it's desirable to group alternative content under different tabs, e.g. when describing how to access an API from different languages or environments.
-Material for MkDocs allows for beautiful and functional tabbed content, including code blocks or body copy.
+Material for MkDocs allows for beautiful and functional tabs, grouping code blocks and other content.

 ## Configuration